Matthew Robinson (producer)

-Matthew Robinson (born 27 July 1944) is a British-Cambodian television and film executive producer, producer, director and writer.
+Matthew Robinson (born 27 July 1944) is a British and Cambodian television and film executive producer, producer, director and writer.
 After graduating from the University of Cambridge, he directed many episodes of popular British television dramas and soap operas in the 1970s and 1980s.
 He became the first producer (and later became the executive producer) of the series Byker Grove (19891997), and was also made the executive producer of EastEnders (1998–2000).

 Robinson finished his British television career as the Head of Drama for BBC Wales.
 Since 2003 he has been based in Cambodia, where he runs his own production company, Khmer Mekong Films.

 Early life

 Robinson was educated at Huntingdon Grammar School (1955–58), Friends' School in Saffron Walden (1958–63) and King's College, Cambridge (1963–66), where he studied economics, edited student newspaper Varsity and graduated with a master's degree.

 Career

 Early work

 Robinson's first job in television was as a researcher on the weekly consumer affairs programme On the Braden Beat made by ATV in 1966.
 He started directing in BBC Current Affairs (1969–73) on The Money Programme, 24 Hours and Nationwide.
-This was followed by many episodes of popular TV drama including Softly, Softly: Taskforce, Play for Today, Z-Cars, Emmerdale, Crown Court, Coronation Street, Angels, Brookside, Howard's Way and Bergerac.
+This was followed by many episodes of popular TV drama including Softly, Softly: Task Force, Play for Today, Z-Cars, Emmerdale, Crown Court, Coronation Street, Angels, Brookside, Howard's Way and Bergerac.
 Robinson had a "reputation as an action director", and was employed to direct two Doctor Who adventures, Resurrection of the Daleks (1984) and Attack of the Cybermen (1985).
 He was also responsible for casting Terry Molloy as Davros, who went on to play the role twice more on television and in further audio dramas.
-He cast Leslie Grantham in a guest role in Doctor Who and recommended for the role of Den Watts in EastEnders.